-The professional craft of creating a film budget, movie budget, or tv budget for entertainment content production
+The professional craft of film budgeting for a movie or tv series production

 What is Film Budgeting?

-The skill of creating a film budget, movie budget, or tv budget for entertainment content production is the process of film budgeting.
-This entails generating the key financial documents which enable and guide the financial and logistical expense of an entertainment, commercial or artistic production.
+Film budgeting is the skill of calculating the costs for entertainment content production.
+This process entails generating the key financial documents which enable and guide the financial and logistical expense of an entertainment, commercial or artistic production.

 Film budgeting is critical for obtaining film financing and to launch tv pilots and tv series.
 For both large Major Hollywood Studio and indie film budgets the process entails similar attention to detail.